fanout/express-grip/README.md

 Usage
 -----

 This library comes with two middleware classes which you must use.
-Express-grip performs its magic and provides conveniences through the use of both pre-route and post-route middleware.
-Therefore, it's necessary to call next() at the end of your route handler to ensure that the post-route middleware executes.
+Express-grip performs its magic and provides conveniences through the use of both pre-route and post-route middleware. _Therefore, even if a particular route does not use express-grip features, it's necessary to call next() at the end of your route handler to ensure that the post-route middleware executes_.
 The middleware will parse the Grip-Sig header in any requests to detect if they came from a GRIP proxy, and it will apply any hold instructions when responding.
 Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Express application.

 Configure express-grip by providing a configuration object of your choice to the configure() method.
 The various express-grip settings are shown below.
 Note that your configuration object should provide access to the express-grip settings via dot notation.
 Call the configure() method in your app.js file like so: